 Control Room (Back Room)

-After receiving the request, the Control Room responds by either accessing documentation or setting up interviews with appropriate personnel.
+After receiving the internal audit process request, the Control Room responds by either accessing documentation or setting up interviews with appropriate personnel.
 Data moves electronically or physically back and forth between the Control Room and Inspection Room.
 Additionally, video can also help augment data sharing among both teams.

 The System Owners (e.g. SME’s) review and present materials to the FDA inspector.
 This role also provides continuity and context for answers.
-After SME’s are dismissed from the Inspection Room, they will return to the Control Room for debriefing and note taking.
+After SME’s are dismissed from the Inspection Room, they will return to the Control Room for debriefing and note taking similar to GMP audits.

-The Scribe is present to take general notes relative to conversations that are ongoing in the Inspection Room.
+The Scribe is present for internal audit reporting and general conversation notes that are ongoing in the Inspection Room.
 These notes aid the team during and after the inspection.
 They are useful in developing responses needed in the moment or if future FDA observations arise.

-Instant messaging is also an asset between the Front and Back Rooms.
+Instant messaging, which has become popular in ISO 9001 audit formats due to the pandemic, is an asset between the Front and Back Rooms.
 Using technology to communicate instantly increases the collaboration about the critical issues being discussed.

 For example, imagine if documents were not being delivered in a timely manner to the inspector and she/he is becoming anxious.
 It is helpful for the Inspection Room to stay connected with the Control Room about each audit need and the expected delivery time-frame.